 Mills was axed from the BBC around ten days ago after new information came to light regarding historic allegations of serious sexual offences against a boy who was under 16 at the time.
 The alleged incidents are said to have taken place between 1997 and 2000.
 Police had actually questioned Mills about the allegations back in 2018, and the BBC has since acknowledged it was aware of this at the time of his continued employment.
 He has not been charged with any offence.

 Following his BBC sacking, Mills was also abruptly removed from major boyband concerts he had been lined up to host — making it a swift and comprehensive exit from public life.
+The speed and scale of his removal from broadcasting illustrates how quickly institutional reputations can shift when new allegations emerge, particularly those involving potential harm to minors.

-Channel 4’s response
+Channel 4’s response and editorial decision-making

 In a statement, Channel 4 said: “Having carefully considered the circumstances, we’ve taken the decision not to air the final episode of the 2026 series of The Great Celebrity Bake Off for Stand Up to Cancer, featuring Scott Mills.
 We recognise the seriousness of the accusations that have been made against Scott and feel it is not appropriate to air this episode at this time.”